 Am I a candidate for radiofrequency ablation?

-Radiofrequency ablation is best used for pain that is limited to the spine and buttock.
-An ideal candidate is someone with back pain more than leg or arm pain, and someone whose pain is worse with prolonged standing or extension but gets better with sitting.
+Radiofrequency ablation is best used for lower back pain that is limited to the spine and buttock.
+An ideal candidate is someone with back pain more than leg pain, and someone whose pain is worse with prolonged standing or extension but gets better with sitting.

 How do I know if radiofrequency ablation is right for me?